openedx/open-edx-proposals/oeps/best-practices/oep-0042-bp-authentication.rst

      - Deprecated
    * - `BasicAuthentication`_ (django-rest-framework)
      - * Exceptions Only
-       * Requires an :ref:`Architecture Decision Record (ADR)` explaining why it is required.
+       * Requires an :ref:`ADRs` explaining why it is required.

 Note: Our JwtAuthentication class is a subclass of JSONWebTokenAuthentication, which can be found in `drf-jwt`_, an open source fork of django-rest-framework-jwt that supports Django 2.2.